decor

 What Are the Symptoms of Breast Implant Illness?

-The symptoms of breast implant illness typically include:
+The symptoms of breast implant illness may include:

 • Skin rash